 Residents live rent Free, including utilities, internet/WiFi, cable/satellite TV, and off-street parking.
 In exchange, residents help to provide station coverage when they are available and are expected to provide standby at their station.
 Resident firefighters are able to provide quicker response times to emergency calls and living at the station allows them to get more experience responding on the apparatus.

-All members of the fire district participate in monthly Fire and EMS training at their stations.
-This training helps to ensure that our members are up on information needed to respond to various types of incidents.
-Monthly EMS Training provides continuing education units needed to maintain state EMT licensure.
+All members of the fire district attend monthly Fire and EMS training.
+This training ensures the safety of our members by providing ongoing training on new products, apparatus, and current industry standards.
+Monthly EMS Training also provides continuing education credits necessary to maintain your state EMT licensure.

 This 6 month program provides education and experience to aid members in commanding the first ten minutes of several different types of incidents.

 With two major highways traversing the county, our volunteers respond to a large number of vehicle accidents.
-We currently have two heavy rescue squads in the department to handle accidents that require extrication with the jaws of life.
+The fire district operates three heavy rescue squads to handle accidents that require extrication with the jaws of life.
 These squads also respond to structure fires, search and rescues and technical rescues.